kaisenlinux/manpages-dev/category/Ethernet/ethtool.md

               Queries the specified network device for associated driver information.

        -d --register-dump
               Retrieves and prints a register dump for the specified network device.
 The register format for some devices is known and decoded others are printed in hex.
-When raw is enabled, then ethtool dumps the raw register data to stdout.
+When  raw  is  en‐ abled, then ethtool dumps the raw register data to stdout.
 If file is specified, then use contents of previous raw register dump, rather than reading from the device.

        -e --eeprom-dump
               Retrieves  and  prints an EEPROM dump for the specified network device.
 When raw is enabled, then it dumps the raw EEPROM data to stdout.
 The length and offset parameters allow dumping certain portions of the EEPROM.
 Default is to dump the entire EEPROM.

            raw on|off